 As well as the suggestion that Troy is located in the east of England, there are also stories of a descendant of a Trojan War hero becoming Britain’s first king.
 This is based on survivors of the Trojan War, led by Aeneas, settling in Italy (where their descendants were instrumental in the foundation of Rome).
-Brutus, or Brute the Trojan, is said to have sailed from Italy, via Spain, to land in south-west England.
-There’s more on this legend on John Chaple’s website here.
+Brutus, or Brute the Trojan, is said to have sailed onwards to south-west England.
+There’s more on this legend at Ancient Pages.

 Some final thoughts…